 Professor Colin Buxton

-Colin Buxton is an independent director and principle consultant at Colin Buxton & Associates.
-Previously he was the Director of the Fisheries, Aquaculture and Coasts Centre at the Institute for Marine and Antarctic Science (IMAS) at the University of Tasmania (UTAS).
-He has held senior management positions at the Port Elizabeth Museum, Rhodes University (Associate Professor) and Australian Maritime College (Director of the Faculty of Fisheries and Marine Environment), as well as being the inaugural Director of the Tasmanian Aquaculture and Fisheries Institute (TAFI) at UTAS.
-He is currently an Adjunct Professor at IMAS, and holds Board positions in several companies including the Seafood CRC, Southern Rock Lobster Ltd (chair), Tasmanian EPA, the Tasmanian Marine Farming Planning Review Panel and the Royal Hobart Golf Club (captain and chair).
-He is a Fellow of the Australian Institute of Company Directors (AICD).
-Colin has been a frequent consultant to government and industry in both South Africa and Australia and was recently appointed co-chair of the Bioregional Advisory Panels for the Review of Commonwealth Marine Reserves.
-He is a graduate of the University of Cape Town where he obtained a BSc, BSc (hons) and MSc (cum laude), and Rhodes University where he obtained a PhD for his work on the life histories and effects of exploitation on reef fishes.
-Much of his research has been focussed on understanding the role of Marine Protected Areas (MPA) as a conservation and fisheries management tool.
+Colin Buxton is an independent director and principal consultant at Colin Buxton & Associates.
+Previously he was director of the Fisheries, Aquaculture and Coasts Centre at the Institute for Marine and Antarctic Science (IMAS) at the University of Tasmania (UTAS).
+He has held senior management positions at the Port Elizabeth Museum, Rhodes University and the Australian Maritime College, as well as being the inaugural director of the Tasmanian Aquaculture and Fisheries Institute at UTAS.
+Colin is currently an adjunct professor at IMAS, and holds board positions at the Seafood CRC, Southern Rock Lobster Ltd, Tasmanian Environment Protection Authority and the Royal Hobart Golf Club to name a few.
+He has been a frequent consultant to government and industry in both South Africa and Australia, and is a graduate of the University of Cape Town and Rhodes University where he obtained a PhD for his work on the life histories and effects of exploitation on reef fishes.
+Much of his research has been focused on understanding the role of Marine Protected Areas as a conservation and fisheries management tool.

 Mr John Harrison